HolyTrinity777/GAIA-public-evidence-package/docs/API_SURFACE.md

 This document describes the public-facing API surface that is available for evidence and review in the GAIA public package.

 The API is intentionally limited to observable governance behavior.
-It is not a disclosure of internal architecture, private orchestration logic, or proprietary swarm implementation.
+It is not a disclosure of internal architecture, private logic, or proprietary swarm implementation.

 ## Public endpoint groups